Configuring Unresolved Items

 On an org level/profile level/user change the checkbox Create Unresolved Items

 Note that the term Unresolved Item must not be confused with Salesforce's native unresolved items.
-Both are not related.
-For the sake of privacy and storage efficiency it is recommended to decide on a profile or even on a user level which users should have unresolved items created.
+These are not related.
+For the sake of privacy and storage efficiency, it is recommended to decide on a profile or even on a user level which users should have unresolved items created.

 Handling Unresolved Items

 By opening the page "Unresolved Items", users can decide what to do with emails that are not related to any Salesforce record.
 The page is accessible via the Groove context menu in their mail client.

 Users can also decide whether they want to "blocklist" certain email addresses in order to prevent similar emails to become unresolved items in the future (e.g. for privacy reasons).
 If an email address is in the user's personal blocklist, the email will be discarded regardless of the custom setting "Create Unresolved Items", described above.
 Note that if an email has more than one recipients and at least one recipient's email address is in the user's personal blacklist, the email will be discarded as a whole - i.e. no tasks records will be created, not even for recipients that are not blacklisted.